Easy recipes from around the World, including Great British classics, dinners and snacks

 Remove from the heat and allow to cool before stirring in the cream - this is to stop the sauce from curdling.

-Cook for a couple of minutes or so until the sauce has thickened, darkened and is heated through.
+Let it cook for a couple of minutes until the sauce thickens, darkens, and is heated through.

 Serve poured over steak or on the side.